dicing367/61040-fa22-assignment5/README.md

 - `403` if the user is not logged in

-#### `GET /api/doxxshield?author=USERNAME/summary` - Get security summary for user
+#### `GET /api/doxxshield?username=USERNAME/summary` - Get security summary for user

 **Returns**

-- An array of objects containing their freets created by user with username `author` and their corresponding ratings
+- An array of objects containing their freets created by user with username `username` and their corresponding ratings

 **Throws**

-- `400` if `author` is not given
+- `400` if `username` is not given
-- `404` if `author` is not a recognized username of any user
+- `404` if `username` is not a recognized username of any user
 - `403` if the user is not logged in
-- `403` if the user is not the author
+- `403` if the username is not the user

 #### `GET /api/doxxshield/:freetId?/rating` - Get an existing freet's rating